woocommerce/woocommerce/plugins/woocommerce/tests/api-core-tests/README.md

 6. After writing your tests, ensure all tests pass successfully with `pnpm test:api-pw` before commiting to the codebase

-If you have made updates to funcitonality that breaks the tests then then tests should be updated accordingly.
+If you have made updates to functionality that breaks the tests then the tests should be updated accordingly.
 Similarly, if there is new functionality added then new tests should be added.

 ## Examples